Translate

 515/2-FT Mirage 2000B/-5 02.
 002 'Côte d'or'

-I believe this aircraft resides at St. Dizier airbase.
+Status: I believe this aircraft is located at Saint-Dizier Air Base.

 MM6286/46-51 C-130J Hercules Itaf.
 Support aircraft for the Frecce Tricolori.